David Schwimmer (banker)

-David Schwimmer (born 1968/1969) is an American banker, and the chief executive (CEO) of the London Stock Exchange Group since April 2018, when he succeeded Xavier Rolet.
+David Schwimmer (born April 12, 1969) is an American banker, and the chief executive (CEO) of the London Stock Exchange Group since April 2018, when he succeeded Xavier Rolet.

 Early life and education

 Schwimmer is a native of New York.
-He earned a bachelor's degree in English from Yale University, a J.D. degree from Harvard Law School, and a Masters in Law and Diplomacy from Fletcher School of Law and Diplomacy at Tufts University.
+He attended Collegiate School and earned a bachelor's degree in English from Yale University, a J.D. degree from Harvard Law School, and a Masters in Law and Diplomacy from Fletcher School of Law and Diplomacy at Tufts University.